samartzidis/magicstick.io/docs/README.md

 For the following process, you will need to work on a Windows PC.

-1. Download and install the MagicStickUI Utility as described earlier in this manual.
+1. Download and install the [MagicStickUI Utility](#the-magicstickui-windows-utility).

-2. Run the MagicStickUI utility (it installs a desktop icon), then right click on its System Tray icon and select the "Initialize device" option.
+2. Run the MagicStickUI utility (from the desktop icon), then right click on its System Tray icon and select the "Initialize device" option.

-3. You will be asked to plug your "Raspberry Pi Pico W" device in BOOTSEL mode.
-To do so, plug the Pico device to the computer, while constantly pressing the BOOTSEL (the little white) button on the "Raspberry Pi Pico W" board.
-The device will be flashed with the initialization firmware.
+3. You will be asked to plug your "Raspberry Pi Pico W" device in [BOOTSEL mode](#entering-into-bootsel-mode).
+The device will be auto-detected flashed with the initialization firmware.

-3. In the MagicStickUI Utility, click the "Scan devices" option and select the "magicstick-dummy" device that now appears in the device list.
-Next, select the "Device info" option and copy the device Serial number.
+3. In the MagicStickUI Utility, click the "Scan devices" option and select the "magicstick-dummy..." device that now appears in the device list.
+Next, select the "Device info" option and copy the device's serial number.

-4. Order your device firmware from [Etsy](https://www.etsy.com/uk/listing/1709718352/magicstickio-firmware), by supplying your Serial Number in the order form.
+4. Order your device firmware from [Etsy](https://www.etsy.com/uk/listing/1709718352/magicstickio-firmware), by supplying the 16-digit serial number you copied in the previous step in the order form.

-5. Plug your "Raspberry Pi Pico W" device in BOOTSEL mode again, and now in Windows File Explorer, copy the downloaded firmware file directly to the "Raspberry Pi Pico W" device, which shold appear on Windows as "RPI-RP2".
+5. Plug your "Raspberry Pi Pico W" device in BOOTSEL mode again, and now in Windows File Explorer, copy the downloaded firmware file directly to the "Raspberry Pi Pico W" device, which should appear on Windows as "RPI-RP2".

+After step 5, the device will automatically restart as a new raspikey.io device.